MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 nullable-primitve-type<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`nullable`_<sub>opt</sub> primitive-type_

 The following is an example of a function that requires exactly two values `x` and `y`, and produces the result of applying the `+` operator to those values.
-The `x` and `y` are _parameters_ that are part of the _formal-parameter-list_ of the function, and the `x + y` is the _function body_:
+The `x` and `y` are _parameters_ that are part of the _parameter-list_ of the function, and the `x + y` is the _function body_:

 ```powerquery-m
 (x, y) => x + y
 ```

 The result of evaluating a _function-expression_ is to produce a function value (not to evaluate the _function-body_).
-As a convention in this document, function values (as opposed to function expressions) are shown with the _formal-parameter-list_ but with an ellipsis (`...`) instead of the _function-body_.
+As a convention in this document, function values (as opposed to function expressions) are shown with the _parameter-list_ but with an ellipsis (`...`) instead of the _function-body_.
 For example, once the function expression above has been evaluated, it would be shown as the following function value:

 ```powerquery-m
  (x, y) => ...